 You can even paint rocks, wood, or leaves found in nature.
 The possibilities are quite endless.

-Painting is a stimulating mental activity as well as a calming stress relief activity.
+Painting is a stimulating mental activity and a calming stress relief activity.

 Sensory Bottles